HCL-TECH-SOFTWARE/volt-mx-docs/version/95/Foundry/voltmxfoundry_containers_helm/Content/Installing_Containers_With_Helm.md

 3. **foundryInstallType**: The deployment must be marked as either production or non production.
 This parameter must be specified and it must be either "PRODUCTION" or "NON-PRODUCTION".

 4. **Install Components**: The following properties must be set to either true or false.
-They specify if the component will be install or not.
+They specify if the component will be installed or not.

     - identityEnabled
     - consoleEnabled